Elder: planting, growing, pruning

 • Common name elder

-• Height 1.5 m to 6 m (up to 10 m for the wild variety)
+• Height from 1.5 m to 6 m (up to 10 m for the wild variety)

 • Exposure Sun or partial shade

-• Soil type All types
+• Soil type All

 • Hardiness -25°C

-The Sambucus genus comprises 3 main species:
+The genus Sambucus includes 3 main species:

 The leaves are deciduous, opposite and odd-pinnate (composed of an odd number of leaflets).
 The ovate leaflets are more or less fine depending on the species.
-They are among the first leaves to appear in spring and are sought after by all sorts of insects, particularly moths whose caterpillars feed on them.
+They are among the first leaves to appear in spring and are sought after by all sorts of insects, particularly moths that feed on them.

-Compact varieties can be grown in pots: their light and graceful silhouette will elegantly adorn a balcony or terrace.
+The smaller varieties can be grown in pots: their light and graceful silhouette will elegantly adorn a balcony or terrace.

 Species and varieties